mobilevis/mobilevis.github.io/program.md

 | **18.00 - 20.00** 	| Dinner (optional)             	      | 120 min. 	|

 <br>
-After an opening, the morning session allows all participants to briefly introduce themselves by means of short paper and position statement presentations.
+After a [welcome and introduction by the organizers](https://aka.ms/mobilevis-intro), the morning session allows all participants to briefly introduce themselves by means of short paper and position statement presentations.
 We will begin with two sessions of 7-minute presentations (+2 minutes Q+A) from the authors of accepted papers.

 Each presentation should include the following:
 -	**Intro**: Short intro of the presenter (and co-authors, if present), background and research interest